Close

 THE SURGERY

-The ideal candidate for Thigh Lift surgery, is someone that has undergone significant weight loss.
+The ideal candidate for Thigh Lift surgery is someone that has undergone significant weight loss.
 When weight is lost, you will experience a reduction in fat.
 However, skin has a limited amount of ability to contract around the smaller thigh.
-Therefore, the skin starts to sag and hang from the body, and the thighs is a common area of concern.
+Therefore, the skin starts to loosen and hang from the body, and the thighs is a common area of concern.

-Also, with the passage of time skin loses its elasticity and naturally becomes saggy.
+Also, with the passage of time skin loses its elasticity and naturally becomes loose.
 Lifestyle and genetic factors all play a significant role.

 Your consultation with Dr Dona

-Dr Dona and our team, understand that your first consultation can be a little nerve-racking.
-Understandably, you may be feeling excited and a little nervous all at the same time but let us assure you, that you will feel nothing but welcome and supported during your first visit with us.
+Dr Dona and our team understand that your first consultation can be a little nerve-racking.
+Rest assured this is normal and our team will ensure you feel welcome and are looked after throughout the process.
 During your consultation with Dr Dona in Sydney, you will both discuss and create a tailored surgical plan to suit your unique requirements.

 FAQ'S